KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 ### Debugging macros

 The `ASSERT...` and `FAIL...` macros are the preferred macros for debug checks.
 They work on all platforms, but the message box is slightly different on Windows and non-Windows platforms.
-On Windows, the ASSERT dialog will contain an Abort button allowing you to immediately terminate the program even if you aren't running it under a debugger (this is not available with the wxASSERT macros).

 The `THROW()` macro will generate an assertion message in debug builds.
 The same message will be available in the `catch` statement in release builds so that you can optionally display it to the user.